apify/apify-docs/docs/actors/tasks/run.md

 ---
 title: Run
-description: Documentation of Apify Task - a way to set up configuration of your Apify Actor for simplified usage.
+description: Documentation of Apify tasks - a way to set up a configuration of your Apify actor for simplified usage.
 paths:
     - tasks/run
     - actors/tasks/run